CA-ReleaseAutomation/ca-ra-nginx-pack/README.md

-*ca-ra-nginx-pack*

-# CA Technologies Release Automation Action Pack for Nginx
+# README

 ## RELEASENOTES

+Please review the
+**RELEASENOTES.md**
-Please review the [RELEASENOTES.md](https://github.com/CA-ReleaseAutomation/ca-ra-nginx-pack/blob/master/RELEASENOTES.md) file in this repository for a detailed overview.
+file in this repository for a detailed overview.

 ## CHANGELOG

+Please review the
+**CHANGELOG.md**
-Please review the [CHANGELOG.md](https://github.com/CA-ReleaseAutomation/ca-ra-nginx-pack/blob/master/CHANGELOG.md) file in this repository for a detailed record of changes.
+file in this repository for a detailed record of changes.

 ## CONTRIBUTING

-If you plan to contribute your changes, you need to read the [CONTRIBUTING.md](https://github.com/CA-ReleaseAutomation/ca-ra-nginx-pack/blob/master/CONTRIBUTING.md) file in this repository
+If you plan to contribute your changes, you need to read the **CONTRIBUTING.md** file in this repository

 ## COMMUNITY